Disputed GOP-Nunes memo released

 The memo tries to connect what Republicans believe was a flawed application to monitor Page to the overall counterintelligence investigation into potential collusion between Russians and the Republican campaign.

-CNN has reported that the investigation included information from the Australian government, which learned of concerning contact between campaign foreign policy adviser George Papadopoulos and a professor with connections to the Russian government who had offered damaging information about Hillary Clinton.
-The memo also doesn't mention that the FBI had earlier opened an investigation into the Russian intelligence agencies' hack of the Democratic National Committee.
+But the memo also undermines its own argument about the application being overly reliant on the dossier.
+It notes that the application also included information regarding Trump campaign foreign policy adviser George Papadopoulos, suggesting there was intelligence beyond the dossier in the Page application.

-The memo also undermines its own argument about the application being overly reliant on the dossier.
-It notes that the application also included information regarding Papadopoulos, suggesting there was intelligence beyond the dossier in the Page application.
+Papadopoulos was already under investigation for contacts with a professor connected to the Russian government who had promised dirt on Hillary Clinton.
+That investigation was opened months before the Page application after the FBI received information from the Australian government, CNN has reported.

-Padopoulos was already under investigation for contacts with a professor connected to the Russian government who had promised dirt on Hillary Clinton.
-That investigation was opened months before the Page application.
+The memo states that the FBI counterintelligence investigation was "triggered" by Papadopoulos in July 2016, months before the Page FISA application was filed.

 The memo also doesn't mention that the FBI had earlier opened an investigation into the Russian intelligence agencies' hack of the Democratic National Committee.